jango/arduino-bunny-nightlight/README.md

 Footnotes
 ----
 <b name="f1">1</b> Funny story.
 I only had a chance to make two iterations of the board and it was my very first time manufacturing a PCB.
 Being a lengthy and expensive process, I never had the patience to wait for the last iteration of the board to arrive and instead made the LED circuit using a piece of prototyping board.
+I also used an Arduino Nano instead of a standalone controller that's present in the circuit diagram.
 Long story short - the circuit included here is about right, but I am not sure if the PCB actually works since it was not untested. [↩](#a1)
 [this blog post]:https://learn.sparkfun.com/tutorials/elasto-nightlight